tosdr/edit.tosdr.org/README.md

     > * Docker.
 Follow the instructions on the Docker website to install “Docker Engine - Community”.
     > * pyenv.
 Follow the instructions in the pyenv README to install it.
 The Homebrew method works best on macOS.

-    Your **Node version in the shell in which you are developing must be 14.17.6**.
+    Your **Node version in the shell in which you are developing must be more recent than 12.20.0**.
 To manage Node versions, we suggest [nvm](https://github.com/nvm-sh/nvm).

     With pyenv, you will need to install **python version 3.8.12**.
 From the `/h` directory:
    ```